- Rate Movie[Total: 15 Average: 2.1]

 It was announced in April 1993 that Tom Schulman would write Holy Man for the Disney based Caravan Pictures and the project would be his feature directing debut.
 It was initially designed as a vehicle for John Candy before his death in 1994.
 In 1997, Stephen Herek became attached as director.
 Herek was fresh off the box office hit 101 Dalmatians (1996) for Disney and the studio was so eager to keep him in the Disney fold that they added an additional movie to his already in place 3-picture deal.
 Herek had also directed a string of hits for the mouse house — The Mighty Ducks (1992), The Three Musketeers (1993), Mr. Holland’s Opus (1995) and after the commercial and critical failure of Holy Man, he never directed for Disney again.

 Eddie Murphy also signed onto Holy Man in 1997 and was set to segue from the paycheck project Doctor Dolittle directly into the production of this doomed turkey.
-Holy Man was financed by Disney for $60 million and was dated for June 26, 1998.
+The budget for Holy Man was $60 million, which was fully financed by Disney and it was dated for October 9, 1998.
 Murphy was in the beginning of a career resurgence after the poorly received movies Beverly Hills Cop III and Vampire In Brooklyn.
 After his newfound success in family entertainment starting with The Nutty Professor (1996) and then Doctor Dolittle just 4 months before Holy Man — it was quite unexpected that Holy Man turned into a box office trainwreck.